Roadlion/portfolio-optimizer/README.md

 Right now, this project is *completely inoperable*.
 Just code fragments, broken ideas, and unfinished thoughts.
 But that’s part of the plan.

-Over time, I’ll be refining it while sharpening both my programming and financial analysis skills.
-I don’t exactly love financial engineering — but hey, it pays the bills.
+Over time, I’ll be refining it while sharpening both my programming, machine learning, and financial analysis skills.
+I genuinely do not enjoy financial engineering — but unfortunately, it pays quite well.
 My bigger dream is to fund my actual passions: robotics, electronics, and building cool shit that makes me feel alive.

 ---